skip to main content

 Babylist is the expert in baby; we know baby gear inside and out.
 We talk with parents face-to-face in our showroom and on our user panels and hear from thousands annually via our Best Baby Products online survey.
 We know what items millions of expecting parents are adding to their baby registries.

-We spoke to Kim Militello, a Babylist team member and a mom of three who previously worked as a flight attendant for many years, about traveling with kids (and all of their gear).
-We also spoke to a group of Babylist team members, all parents who travel frequently with their little ones.
+• Expert POV.
+For travel-specific intel, I spoke to Kim Militello, a Babylist team member and a mom of three who previously worked as a flight attendant for many years, about traveling with kids (and all of their gear).
+I also talked with a group of Babylist team members, all parents who travel frequently with their little ones.

 How We Judged the Best Travel Strollers